zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should prompt them to confirm the transaction, And upon confirmation, the transfer should be processed immediately, And a receipt should be saved in their transaction history.

+Feature 2: Microloan Platforms

+Title: Access to Small Business Microloans

+Scenario A: Business owner applies for a microloan.
+Given the business owner has a transaction history on the app, When they apply for a loan in the “Loans” section, Then the app should show them the maximum amount they are eligible to borrow, And prompt them to select a repayment period,
+And display the interest rate based on their profile and business transactions.